-Course requirement: 2x28 hr subjects
+Course requirement: 56 hours

 - 1. How do we, can we, generate wealth?
-(Australia and the Development of the World Economy) - 2.
+(Australia and the Development of the World Economy) 28 hours - 2.
 How can we, ought we, distribute wealth, status and power?
-(Human Inequality) - 3.
+(Human Inequality) 28 hours - 3.
 What steps should we take, and what policies should we adopt, in science and technology?
-(Science and Civilization) - 4.
+(Science and Civilization) 56 hours - 4.
 What effects do our wealth generating and techno-scientific activities have on the environment?
-(Ecosystems, Technology and Human Habitation) - 5.
+(Ecosystems, Technology and Human Habitation) 28 hours - 5.
 What are the effects of the new mass media of communication?
-(Mass Media and Communication) - 6.
+(Mass Media and Communication) 28 hours - 6.
 What are the key social and cultural influences on Australia today?
-(Australian Society and Culture)
+(Australian Society and Culture) 28 hours